sje473/RobotHand/Assembly/powerSetup.md

 ### Overview
 This section covers how to properly wire and power the servos and control system for the Robot Hand.
-You’ll be connecting your 5V power supply, distributing current through 18 AWG wiring, and soldering the servo power, ground, and signal leads to their respective connections on the ESP32 board.
+You’ll be connecting your 5 V power supply, distributing current through 18 AWG wiring, and soldering the servo power, ground, and signal leads to their respective connections on the ESP32 board.

 ---